-The 'discount factor' is derived from medium and low risk sites who have voluntarily undergone compliance audits within the last 3 years up to the reporting date.
+The 'discount factor' is derived from medium and low risk sites who have voluntarily undergone compliance audits within the 3 years up to the 2018 reporting date.
+Whilst the due diligence across suppliers and their management has continued to be strengthened, we have decided to maintain the same discount factor as in 2018.
+During the period leading up to the 2020 results the due diligence conducted across all suppliers (including low, medium and high risk) within the program has been strengthened with an improved self-assessment questionnaire, updated risk assessment and the reinforced ABC Screening process.
 The 'discount factor' is based on the best available information and not statistical sampling.